High Fiber Foods you Should Definitely Eat

 Lentils and other beans, such as black beans, kidney beans, and chickpeas, are great sources of fiber.
 They are also high in protein, making them cheap and healthy alternatives to meat.
 For your next plant-based meal, try making black bean tacos, lentil soups, homemade hummus spread from chickpeas, or bean burgers.

 Like many other whole grains, oats are fiber-rich foods.
 Instead of buying sugary cereals at the store, try making oatmeal for breakfast.
 The fiber in oats will keep you full for much longer and is so much healthier for you.
-Some other fiber-rich whole grains are quinoa and buckwheat.
+Some other whole grains that are good sources of fiber are quinoa and buckwheat.

 Although tiny, chia seeds pack a whole lot of fiber.
 Chia seeds can be added to many meals for some extra fiber and healthy fats.
 Sprinkle some chia seeds in your smoothie or oatmeal, or make some chia pudding for the ultimate fiber-rich snack.